 Board of Directors

 Gary Sturm retired after 34 years of work at the Smithsonian Institution.
 He is also the founding President of the Capitol Skating Fund, a charitable public foundation that nurtures figure skating in the metropolitan DC region.
-Gary joined the AWLA Board in 2013 and has now logged three years as a volunteer.
+Gary began as an AWLA volunteer in 2010 and joined the Board in 2013.
 He enjoys outdoor sports, especially downhill skiing, and is a regular on the jogging trails in Northern Virginia.
 Gary lives in Alexandria with his wife, Carlene, and two Great Danes, Danny and Ripley.

 Diane is a first term board member who has adopted several dogs from AWLA over the years, all of whom have been beloved members of her family.
 She and her husband, Allen, live in Arlington with their dogs Chloe (an AWLA alum) and Lulu, who was adopted through Homeward Trails, and beautiful cat, Isabel.
 Diane has three grown daughters, including one who is an Arlington teacher and who has provided Diane with her first granddogs, Maggie and Cassie, and grandson, Charlie; Emily, who lives in San Francisco; and Dana, who lives in New York.
 As a day job, Diane is an attorney representing a tax credit syndicator in low income housing tax credit transactions.
 Her other community activities include participating in the Arlington Women’s Civic Alliance and working in the gift shop at Temple Rodef Shalom in Falls Church.

 Jeanne is serving her second term on the Board.
 She is retired from marketing and communications at Freddie Mac.
 She lives with her husband, Joe, and dog, Benny.
 She grew up with cats and dogs and has always valued the need for good care for all animals.